A Validation Approach to Over-parameterized Matrix and Image Recovery: Introduction

-\paragraph{Overview of our methods and contributions} In this paper, we address the above challenges in the over-parameterized noisy matrix recovery problem \eqref{eq:sensing fact} by analyzing the trajectory of gradient descent iterations.
-In particular, we extend the analysis in \cite{stoger2021small} to noisy measurements and show that gradient descent with small initialization generates iterations toward the ground-truth matrix and achieves nearly information-theoretically optimal recovery within $\tilde\calO(1)$ steps.
-This is summarized in the following informal theorem. \begin{theorem}[Informal] Assume $\calA$ satisfies $2\trur$-RIP.
-With small random initialization and any $r\geq \trur$, gradient descent efficiently produces an estimator with a statistical error of $\tilde\calO(\sigma^2n \trur/m)$ within $\tilde \calO(1)$ steps. \end{theorem} As summarized in \Cref{tab:comparison}, our work improves upon \cite{zhuo2021computational,zhang2021preconditioned} by showing that gradient descent can achieve minimax optimal statistical error $\tilde\calO(\sigma^2n \trur/m)$ with only $2\trur$-RIP requirement on $\calA$, even in the extreme over-parameterized case $r = n$.
-Moreover, vanilla gradient descent only converges at a sublinear rate in \cite{zhuo2021computational}, which is improved to a linear converge rate by a preconditioned gradient descent \cite{zhang2021preconditioned}.
-Our work shows that vanilla gradient descent with small random initialization rather than a good initialization actually finds a statistical optimal recovery within $\tilde \calO(1)$ steps.
-On the other hand, since we only require $\calA$ satisfies $2\trur$-RIP, our result requires gradient descent to stop appropriately.
-Towards that goal, we propose a practical and efficient early stopping strategy based on the common hold-out method.
-In particular, we remove a subset from the measurements, denoted by $y_\val$ with the corresponding sensing operator $\calA_\val$.
-We then use the validation loss $\frac{1}{2}\left\|\calA_\val\left(U_t U_t^\top\right) - y_\val\right\|_2^2$ to monitor the recovery error $\frac{1}{2}\fnorm{U_tU_t^\top -\truX}^2$ (see red and black curves in \Cref{fig:overfit}) and detect the valley of the recovery error curve.
+\paragraph*{Overview of our methods and contributions} This paper addresses the above issues, the overfitting and the stronger requirement of $\calA$, in the over-parameterized noisy matrix recovery problem \eqref{eq:sensing fact}.
+More precisely, by utilizing recent algorithm design and analysis advancements for overparametrized matrix sensing \cite{stoger2021small,jiang2023algorithmic,soltanolkotabi2023implicit}, particularly \cite{stoger2021small}, we show that gradient descent ({\texttt{GD}) with small random initialization (\texttt{SRI}) generates iterations toward the ground-truth matrix and achieves nearly information-theoretically optimal recovery within $\tilde\calO(1)$ steps. \begin{theorem}[Informal] Suppose that $\calA$ satisfies $2\trur$-RIP and consider gradient descent (\emph{\texttt{GD}}) with small random initialization (\emph{\texttt{SRI}}) and any $r\geq \trur$.
+Within the first $\tilde \calO(1)$ steps, one of the iterates achieves statistical error of $\tilde\calO(\sigma^2n \trur/m)$ \end{theorem} As summarized in \Cref{tab:comparison}, our work improves upon \cite{zhuo2021computational,zhang2021preconditioned,zhang2024fast} by showing that gradient descent can achieve minimax optimal statistical error $\tilde\calO(\sigma^2n \trur/m)$ with only $2\trur$-RIP requirement on $\calA$, even in the extreme over-parameterized case $r = n$.
+Our work shows that vanilla \texttt{GD} with \texttt{SRI} rather than the spectral initialization actually has an iterate achieving statistically optimal recovery within the first $\tilde \calO(1)$ steps.